MekongDelta-mind/MekongDelta-mind/README.md

 ### Personal Portfolio(Data Science) link

 <!-- Adding some info about the Jovian platform and then adding the overview link  -->
 Jovian is an end-to-end cloud platform for data science and machine learning, designed to provide the best hands-on learning experience.
-I have all jupyter notebooks which I created for solving the problem statements in the hackathons here.
-Please visit the link [here](https://jovian.ai/pknayak0707-job/overview).
-Some of the notebooks are private and can't be accessed.
+I have all jupyter notebooks which I created for solving the problem statements in the hackathons [here](https://jovian.ai/pknayak0707-job/overview). **NOTE**: Some of the notebooks are private and can't be accessed.

 ## 📈 Stats
 <p align="center">